"Ini is a very diligent, bright and hard-working barrister."

-R v Turner and others (Crown Court)
+R v T and others (Crown Court)

 Led Defence junior in a six handed conspiracy to burgle.
-R v Choo and others (Crown Court) Defence counsel in a multi-handed case alleging kidnap, false imprisonment and GBH.

 R v Makuwa (Liliane) 1 WLR 2755, (2006) Crim.
 L. R. 911, (2006) 2 Cr.
 App.
-R. 11 (Court of Appeal)
+R. 11

 Led junior in an appeal against conviction to the Court of Appeal.
 The case concerned the interpretation and application of s 31 (1) of the Immigration and Asylum Act 1999.

-R v Ayshford and others (Crown Court)
+R v A and others

 Led junior for the defence in a four-handed trial for false imprisonment, rape and conspiracy to supply of Class A drugs.

-R v Chowdhury (Crown Court)
+R v H